hi-hee/PythonPacketParsing/README.md

 Python 3.5
 Scapy 3.0

+# Getting Scapy 3.0 using pip3
+pip3 install scapy-python3

 If you want more information about Scapy Usage, follow this link.
 https://phaethon.github.io/scapy/api/usage.html

-# You can get Scapy 3.0 using pip3
-pip3 install scapy-python3